John Skey Eustace: France

-On 1 February 1793 the French First Republic declared war on George III of England and the William III of Orange.
+On 1 February 1793 the French First Republic declared war on the monarch of Great Britain and William V of Orange, stadtholder of the Dutch Republic.
 By mid-February Lazare Carnot proposed that annexation be undertaken on behalf of French interests whether or not the people to be annexed so wished.
 It seems both Eustace and Miranda disagreed; on 14 March Eustace wrote a letter to Dumouriez.

 After the disaster at the Battle of Neerwinden (1793) Eustace returned to Antwerp.
 On 20 March Danton and Delacroix were sent to his headquarters at Saint-Amand-les-Eaux to interrogate Dumouriez and sent Miranda, Valence, Luckner, etc. back to Paris.
 Aware that if he returned to Paris he would probably be executed, Dumouriez turned to the Austrians.
 Dumouriez's defection on 5 April changed the course of the events.